GeorgBankin06/GeorgBankin06/README.md

 I believe technology connects people and ideas.
 I focus on productivity and creating apps that are efficient, engaging, and leave users with a positive vibe.

 ### ✨ Interests
-Outside of development, I enjoy tennis, 3D printing, business strategy, and men's elegance, which inspire creativity in my work.
+Outside of development, I enjoy tennis, 3D printing and trading.

 ### 📫 Contact Me
 Reach me: georgbankin7@gmail.com